Three Principles Foundation FAQ

 The Three Principles were discovered by Sydney Banks.
 It was his life’s work to share this discovery with the world, and are best explained by him in this video clip.

 Where can I get training in the Three Principles?

 There are many wonderful Three Principles practitioners and teachers, helping bring positive change and understanding to a world in dire need.
 At this time, however, the Foundation does not make specific recommendations.
-What we do recommend, especially if you are just discovering the Principles, is that you first listen to, read and experience the books, DVDs and CDs of Sydney Banks.
+What we do recommend, especially if you are just discovering the Principles, is that you first listen to, read and experience the books and audio/audio-visual recordings of Sydney Banks.
 No one can talk about this profound understanding like the person who had the experience which brought it to light.

 These materials offer everyone the same opportunity as was given to those who were privileged to spend time with Syd when he was still with us.
 It is the opportunity to gain your own insights via direct and unfiltered sharing from the originator of the Three Principles.
 Doing so will deepen your understanding and help you to make wise choices regarding further training.

 The Three Principles Foundation has produced two videos to date:

 Genesis of the Three Principles: The Birth of a New Understanding

 Excerpts from both are available on our Videos page.

 The Three Principles School was founded in 2008, by Chip Chipman and Elsie Spittle at the request of Sydney Banks.
 He guided us through the first three classes, and his last talks before an audience were given there.

 Syd talked about the critical need for the school and its role of ensuring that the teachings of the Three Principles as taught by Sydney Banks continue.
 He was keenly aware of the growing demand for teachers with the deepest possible understanding of the Principles, and the volumes of human suffering they could end.
 He was passionate and unequivocal about the importance of teaching the spiritual essence of the Principles.